dudleycarr/nsqjs/README.md

   The frequency in seconds for querying lookupd instances.
 * ```lookupdPollJitter: 0.3``` <br/>
   The jitter applied to the start of querying lookupd instances periodically.
+* ```lowRdyTimeout: 50``` <br/>
+  The timeout in milliseconds for switching between connections when the Reader maxInFlight is less than the number of connected NSQDs.
 * ```tls: false``` <br/>
   Use TLS if nsqd has TLS support enabled.
 * ```tlsVerification: true``` <br/>